 Create a go-to destination for mental health resources, wellness benefits, EAPs, and fitness initiatives.
 Include dedicated spaces for Employee Resource Groups (ERGs), D&I campaigns, and inclusive policies.
 This HR intranet example supports holistic well-being and creates a workplace where every employee feels supported and valued.

-A great HR intranet page or site does more than store policies—it actively supports employees from onboarding to development and everything in between.
-By incorporating tools for communication, self-service, learning, and recognition, your HR intranet becomes a cornerstone of a great employee experience.
+A great HR intranet site does more than store policies—it actively supports employees from onboarding to development and everything in between.
+By combining tools for communication, self-service, learning, and recognition, your HR employee intranet becomes a cornerstone of a strong employee experience.

-Whether you're redesigning your HR intranet site or building from the ground up, use these examples to guide your design.
-Involve HR from day one, prioritize real employee needs, and choose a flexible platform that scales with your organization.
+Whether you’re redesigning an existing HR intranet or building a new HR intranet portal from scratch, use these HR intranet examples to guide your design.
+Involve HR early, prioritize real employee needs, and choose flexible HR intranet software that can scale with your organization.

 ✔ Document: 15 Intranet Best Practices.